Frequently Asked Questions

 All participating parties, including any witnesses you may have listed, are protected under the non-retaliation policy and this Executive Order.
 When our office meets with the involved parties, we review this policy to clarify that any act of retaliation is not allowed.
 If you file a complaint and later feel that you are experiencing retaliation as a result of filing or cooperating with our office, our office can review and address this concern.

-Once you've completed the complaint form, and attached any relevant documents or evidence, you can submit the form to our office in Foundation Building, Suite 120 (external entrance facing Foundation parking lot).
+CSULB Employees or Students may chose to utilize the complaint form, if this is the first time they are working with our office, to identify the missing and required information needed.
+You may choose to attach any relevant documents or evidence, you can submit this information to our office in Foundation Building, Suite 220 (external entrance facing Foundation parking lot) or OED@csulb.edu.

 The Complainant and the Respondent may each elect to be accompanied by an Advisor to any meeting or interview regarding the allegations.
 The Advisor may be anyone who is not an involved party or potential witness to the allegations.
 The Advisor may not speak on behalf of the Complainant or the Respondent.
 However, the Advisor may observe and consult with the Complainant or Respondent and take appropriate action to ensure that the investigation does not violate applicable laws, policies, or collective bargaining agreements.

-Our process allows for an Early Resolution or a full investigation depending on your preferred outcomes.
-All complainants have a right to choose a full investigation, however some may prefer an Early Resolution for an immediate resolution to their concerns.
+Our process allows for an Informal Resolution or a full investigation depending on your preferred outcomes.
+All complainants have a right to choose a full investigation, however some may prefer an Informal Resolution for an immediate resolution to their concerns.
 Additionally, our office reserves the right to conduct a full investigation where it may be warranted due to the nature of the complaint.

-- An Early Resolution typically involves our office addressing the concerns with the accused party, as well as potentially implementing interim remedies if deemed necessary by our office.
-Early Resolutions provide a more immediate response but do not include an in-depth review or analysis of the incident.
+- An Informal Resolution typically involves our office addressing the concerns with the accused party, as well as potentially implementing interim remedies if deemed necessary by our office.
+Informal Resolutions provide a more immediate response but do not include an in-depth review or analysis of the incident.

-- A full investigation can take up to 90 business days (non-weekends, non-holidays) and involves a full review of the facts and interviews of the Complainant, Respondent, and witnesses.
+- A full investigation can take up to 100 business days (non-weekends, non-holidays), depending on the complexity of the matter.
+This involves a full review of the facts and interviews of the Complainant, Respondent, and witnesses.
 At the conclusion of the investigation, our office will issue a report summarizing our findings.
 The report can determine that there was a 'finding' that the Respondent violated the Executive Order, and may suggest appropriate remedies.
 Alternatively, the report can determine that there is 'no finding' that the Respondent violated the Executive Order, and the case would be closed with no remedies.

 Any Complainant or Respondent who is not satisfied with a Campus investigation outcome may file an appeal with the Chancellor's Office no later than 10 Working Days after the date of the Notice of Investigation Outcome.
 For more information on the appeal process, review section IV of the Executive Order.
 Complainants may also file an external complaint at any time, however our office cannot provide guidance regarding external processes.